Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Robust transfer learning under concept shift

 \subsection{Methodology}

-A key observation of Algorithm~\ref{algo: HTL} is that the estimators $\hat{f}^{P}$ and $\hat{f}^{\delta}$ are learned separately on two datasets $\mcD^{P}$ and $\mcD^{\delta}$ using the spectral algorithms $\mcA^{P}$ and $\mcA^{\delta}$, respectively.
-Consequently, achieving robust and adaptive HTL with rate-optimal guarantees reduces to achieving the same goal in learning $f^{P}$ and $f^{\delta}$ individually.
-Recall that in a single dataset learning case, Theorem~\ref{thm: adaptive rate of SA with Gaussian} shows that the desired results can be obtained by imposing Gaussian kernels.
-Building on this observation, we introduce \textit{Robust and Adaptive Hypothesis Transfer Learning} (RAHTL) estimator, defined via Algorithm~\ref{algo: HTL} as follows:
+A key observation of Algorithm~\ref{algo: HTL} is that the learning process can be decoupled into learning the source function $f^{P}$ and the intermediate function $f^{\delta}$ separately. $f^{P}$ and $f^{\delta}$ are estimated sequentially using independent datasets, $\mcD^{P}$ and $\mcD^{\delta}$, and spectral algorithms, $\mcA^{P}$ and $\mcA^{\delta}$, respectively.
+Consequently, achieving robust transfer boils down to achieving the same goal in learning $f^{P}$ and $f^{\delta}$ individually.
+Leveraging the adaptive results from Theorem~\ref{thm: adaptive rate of SA with Gaussian}, we obtain a robust transfer estimator, via Algorithm~\ref{algo: HTL}, as: